-The financial statements of Aegon Hypotheken have been set up assuming a going concern basis of accounting based on the reasonable assumption that Aegon Hypotheken is, and will be, able to continue its normal course of business in the foreseeable future.
-Relevant facts and circumstances (also considering COVID-19) relating to the financial position on December 31, 2021, were assessed in order to reach the going concern assumption.
-The main areas assessed are the financial performance, capital adequacy, financial position and flexibility, liquidity and solvency.
+The financial statements of Aegon Hypotheken have been prepared assuming a going concern basis of accounting based on the reasonable assumption that Aegon Hypotheken is, and will be, able to continue its normal course of business in the foreseeable future.
+Relevant facts and circumstances relating to the financial position on December 31, 2022, were assessed in order to reach the going concern assumption.
+The main areas assessed are the financial performance, capital adequacy, financial position and flexibility and liquidity.
 Considering all these areas management concluded that the going concern assumption for Aegon Hypotheken is appropriate in preparing the financial statements.

-1.8.1.
-Low interest rate environment
+1.9.
+Rising interest rate environment